Rebecca Front: Career

 In 2017, she co-wrote and appeared in the sitcom Shush! on BBC Radio 4, a sitcom set in a library.

 Personal life

-Front is married, with two children.
+Front is married to Phil Clymer, previously a radio producer at the BBC World Service; they have two children.
+Front was part of the BBC English/World Service rep company.

 Front's book Curious: True Stories and Loose Connections (published 2014) is a collection of autobiographical stories.

+A second book, Impossible Things Before Breakfast: Adventures in the Ordinary (published 2018), is a collection of true stories about surprising turns of events, bizarre misunderstandings and improbable life lessons.
 Jeremy Front, her brother, is a writer and comic actor.
 They have collaborated on writing and performance projects.
 The most recent is a series of spoof documentaries, Incredible Women, for BBC Radio 4.